Cuspidal edges on focal surfaces of regular surfaces: Focal surfaces

 Let $f\colon U\to\R^3$ be a regular surface without umbilic point parametrized by a curvature line coordinate system $(u,v)$.
 Let $\kappa_i$ $(i=1,2)$ be principal curvatures for $f$.
 Then the maps

 are called \textit{focal surfaces} (or \textit{caustics}) of $f$.
 By direct calculations, we see that

-Therefore $\be_1$ (resp. $\be_2$) as in \eqref{eq:frame} can be taken as a unit normal vector to $C_1$ (resp. $C_2$).
-Thus focal surfaces are frontals in this case.
-Moreover, the signed area density functions for $C_1$ and $C_2$ are
+Therefore $\be_1$ (resp. $\be_2$) as in \eqref{eq:frame} can be taken as a unit normal vector to $C_1$ (resp. $C_2$). {It is known that $C_1$ (resp. $C_2$) is a front (\cite[Theorem 7.1.1]{usy-book}).} Moreover, the signed area density functions for $C_1$ and $C_2$ are

 respectively.
 Since $\kappa_1\neq \kappa_2$ on $U$, the sets of singular points of $C_i$ ($i=1,2$) are